 Credit risk arising from trade receivables is managed in accordance with the Company's established policy, procedures and control relating to customer credit risk management.
 The average credit period on sales of products is less than 90 days.
 The concentration of credit risk is limited due to the fact that the customer base is large and diverse.
-There are 3 external customers representing more than 5% of the total balance of trade receivables as on 31 March 2020, amounting to Rs.
-1,734.68 Lakhs (5 customers amounting to Rs 1,603.13 Lakhs as on 31 March 2019).
-All trade receivables are reviewed and assessed for default on time to time basis.
+There are 5 customers representing more than 5% of the total balance of trade receivables as on 31 March, 2020, amounting to Rs.
+2,325.63 (4 customers amounting to Rs.
+2,479.02 Lakhs as on 31 March, 2019).
+All trade receivables are reviewed and assessed for default on a time-to-time basis.